ggez/ggez-goodies/README.md

 Useful modules for the ggez Rust game framework.

 Each module is meant to be pretty much self-contained without relying on the others.
+Or if it does rely on others, it will be in a strictly incremental fashion.

 # Modules that exist